ibm-cloud-docs/openwhisk/openwhisk_reference.md

 ### JavaScript runtime environments
 {: #openwhisk_ref_javascript_environments}

+JavaScript Actions can be executed in Node.js version 6 or Node.js version 8.
+Currently Actions are executed by default in a Node.js version 6.11.4 environment.

+### Node.js version 6 environment
+{: #openwhisk_ref_javascript_environments_6}
-JavaScript Actions are executed by default in a Node.js version 6.11.4 environment.
-The 6.11.4 environment is also used for an Action if the `--kind` flag is explicitly specified with a value of 'nodejs:6' when you create or update the Action.
+The Node.js 6.11.4 environment is used if the `--kind` flag is explicitly specified with a value of 'nodejs:6' when creating or updating an Action.

 The following packages are available to be used in the Node.js 6.11.4 environment:

 - [apn v2.1.2](https://www.npmjs.com/package/apn) - A Node.js module for interfacing with the Apple Push Notification service.